 Please note that some of the following relates to all insurance products and not just home and car insurance and that:

-1 October 2021 for the systems and controls, product governance, premium finance provisions and related glossary changes.
+1 October 2021 for the systems and controls, product governance and related glossary changes.

 Below is a brief summary of the outcomes that are likely be relevant to ATEB customers from the policy statement.